 Graduate Movement II (2 quarter hours, 1 quarter) Movement work designed to further the work in period dances, manners, and the creation of specific worlds (styles) with an emphasis on the student taking greater control of this research and its implementation into acting.
 Full Body awareness through movement lessons is continued.
-Imaginative use of self is also channeled through character mask work.
+Imaginative use of self is also channeled through mask work.

 Stage Combat (2 quarter hours, 1 quarter) Students learn the fundamentals of hand-to-hand combat and weaponry with a focus on developing skills safely and effectively for the stage.

-MFA Workshop II: Actor as Entrepreneur (2 quarter hours, 3 quarters) Workshop is a flexible laboratory time period designed to accommodate a number of possibilities of workshops, lectures, and demonstrations with guest artists mainly from the Chicago theatre community and beyond.
+MFA Workshop II: Actor as Entrepreneur (2 quarter hours, 3 quarters) Workshop is a flexible laboratory time period designed to accommodate a number of possibilities including workshops, lectures, and demonstrations with guest artists from the Chicago theatre community and beyond.
 Workshop II increases the number and scale of projects generated by the MFA acting students themselves.
 As workshop is a process class, projects may or may not result in a showing.

 Rehearsal & Performance II (5 quarter hours, 3 quarters) Graduate acting students are continually involved in rehearsal and performance of plays in the Showcase, Chicago Playworks, New Directors, and Studio production series.

 Graduate Voice & Speech III – Musical Theatre (2 quarter hours, 1 quarter) Students continue to develop professional skills through singing.